igortopcin/toolshed-docker/README.md

 ## Bootstrapping
 This docker image has already been bootstrapped, that is, it contains all the necessary tables and initial application data based on http://toolshed.g2.bx.psu.edu.
 The application was also initialized with a default admin account: dev-mig / dev-mig (email: dev@mig.ime.usp.br).

 We run sqllite database.
 However, if you prefer using postgres as your database, you can easily extend this Dockerfile, recreate the contents of ``/data/`` and redo the bootstrapping process (see the Dockerfile for more information).
 You will propably want to change some of the configuration parameters in ``config/tool_shed.ini`` before running the bootstrapping script - see ``config/bootstrap.sh`` as a suggestion of bootstrap script.
+Also, refer to **"Setting up a dedicated postgres database"** for more information.

 ## Mounting ``/data``
 If you choose to mount /data, you will need to re-do the bootstrapping by hand.
 To do so, first you must run the container (see sections above), then just do the following: